jeremykaragania/transperth/README.md

 Device ID authentication is required to access the JourneyPlanner API, and account authentication is required to access the User API.
-However, no authentication is required to access the other APIS.
+However, no authentication is required to access the other APIs.

 Always authenticate with your device ID first:
 ```py